otterpwn/blister/README.md

 sc start blister
 ```

+An alternative would be to use a GUI-based program like [OSR Loader](https://www.osronline.com/article.cfm%5Earticle=157.htm) to create and start the service.

 If you open `dbgview` or any other utils that can catch kernel debugging messages, starting the `blister` service should print messages like these
 ```
 [INFO] blister: blister has started